inbfor/interaction_bot/README.md

 How to self-host this bot:

-1. Set enironmental varabiles NOTIFICATION_BOT_TOKEN and ALCHEMY_API_KEY to you bot token from BotFather and Alchemy Notify API key.
+1. Set enironmental variables NOTIFICATION_BOT_TOKEN and ALCHEMY_API_KEY to you bot token from BotFather and Alchemy Notify API key.
+Also set CGO_ENABLED to 1.
 2. Clone this repo.
 3. Run
 `make run`